 At Brantridge we have an open door policy and hope that you will come and talk to us if you have any concerns.
-It would be very helpful if you could make an appointment so you can see the person you want (an adult can help you do this).

 What do I do if I feel a member of staff or pupil has treated me unfairly?

 If you feel you have been unfairly treated by a member of staff or pupil there are posters in each classroom to remind you of what you can do.

 You can speak to any of the people below: